 For some studies, VDJ designations are very important.
 In the list and in the segmenter, those designations are written in their short form.

-42. Click on the down arrow, which is right to “IMGT/V-QUEST”.
+50. Click on the down triangle, which is right to IMGT/V-QUEST.
 The clone sequences are sent to IMGT/V-QUEST.

-Beware: none of the modification you made (name changes, clone merges, clone tagging, samplê reordering…) will be automatically saved.
+Beware: the modifications you made (name changes, clusters, clone tagging, sample reordering…) will not be automatically saved.
 You have to save your changes by yourself either by clicking on save patient in the top left menu (where the “patient” name is written) or by using the Ctrl+S keyboard shortcut.
+For this demonstration data, you cannot save your changes as you do not have the rights to modify this patient.

-Aurélie Caillault, Mathieu Giraud, Tatiana Rocher, Mikaël Salson
+AurÚlien BÚliard, AurÚlie Caillault, Mathieu Giraud, Tatiana Rocher, MikaŰl Salson, Florian Thonier